Simply enter your details in the enquiry form to start personalising your experience or if you have any questions.

 We’ll pick you up early this morning from your hotel and head towards the famous Qeswachaka Bridge.
 On the way, we will pass through the beautiful Acopia region, stopping at the famous Four Lakes and other lookout points where you will have a chance to take pictures and take in the sights.

-After this, we continue on past Yanaoca until we finally arrive at the Qeswachaka Bridge in time to watch the festive dancing, and walk over the bridge.
+After this, we continue on past Yanaoca until we finally arrive at the Qeswachaka Bridge.
+If you are doing this day tour in mid June in order to coincide with the Q’eswachaka bridge festival, we will arrive in time to watch the festive dancing.
+No matter which day of the year you visit, you will have a chance to walk over the bridge and take photos.
 We will have lunch onsite, followed by a few hours of free time to soak up the unique atmosphere.

 Total driving time: approx 6-7h (round trip)